gamesbook/pyprototypr/docs/terminology.rst

    direction and a value, that designate that the edge of a rectangle should be drawn as a triangular "peak"; e.g. a set of ``('n', 2)`` would draw a 2cm high triangle on the upper (north) edge
+-  **GIF** - Graphics Interchange Format - a file format in which an image can be stored; its useful because its supports multiple layers and can be animated
 -  **PNG** - Portable Network Graphic - a file format in which an image can be stored; its useful because its supports transparent backgrounds
 -  **SVG** - Scaleable Vector Graphics - a file format in which an image can